freakdesign/shopifyFD/README.md

 shopifyFD
 =========

-JavaScript layer to provide additional functionality and fixes to the Shopify dashboard
+JavaScript layer to provide additional functionality and fixes to the Shopify dashboard.
+It adds some complexity to the dashboard so it's intended more for developers, or store owners that understand theme editing.

+A seperate tool is being made that allows easy ways for store owners to edit metafields via Custom Fields.
+Check the [Project Homepage](http://shopify.freakdesign.com.au) for info.

 Latest Builds
 -------------